silentArtifact/dynamic-dates/README.md

 npm run build
 ```

-This compiles the TypeScript source and copies the generated `main.js`,
+This compiles the TypeScript source and copies everything in `dist/` to the
-`plugin.js`, `holidays.js` and `suggest.js` files to the project root.
+project root, preserving any subdirectories.

 ## Packaging for the community plugin store